Universal relations for a spin-polarized Fermi gas in two dimensions: Energy theorem

 The above procedure can easily be generalized to the many-body system of $N$ spin-polarized fermions.
 The divergence of the corresponding integral $I_{whole}^{(N)}$ arises when any two of fermions get close.
 Since there are totally $\mathcal{N}=N\left(N-1\right)/2$ ways to pair atoms, we obtain $I_{\bar{\mathcal{S}}_{\epsilon}}^{(N)}=\mathcal{N}I_{\bar{s}_{\epsilon}}^{(2)}$, where the domain $\bar{\mathcal{S}}_{\epsilon}$ is the set of all configurations $\left({\bf r}_{i},{\bf r}_{j}\right)$, in which $\left|{\bf r}_{i}-{\bf r}_{j}\right|<\epsilon$.
 Finally, after redefining the constant $\mathcal{N}$ into the contacts, the energy theorem for a many-body system can be rearranged as\begin{widetext}

 where $\gamma$ is the Euler's constant.
 Here, we should note that unlike the $s$-wave case, the range $\epsilon$ of the $p$-wave interaction appears in the energy theorem.
-This feature is resulted from the non-normalizability of the higher-partial wavefunctions, and the short-range physics becomes important, which has already been pointed out in \cite{He2016C} for the three-dimensional systems.\end{widetext}
+This feature is resulted from the non-normalizability of the higher-partial wave functions, and the short-range physics becomes important, which has already been pointed out in \cite{He2016C} for the three-dimensional systems.
+The parameter $\Lambda$ in the expression of the limit characterizes the cut-off of the momentum $k$ , and it screens off the details of interatomic interactions from the outside.
+Therefore, the order of $\Lambda$ should physically be larger than the inverse of the interaction range $\epsilon$.\end{widetext}